Immigration lawyer Norway

 Family immigration

 This type of permit is applied for if you have a family member in Norway who you want to come and live with.
 Typically for spouses, cohabitants, financés, children, parents and other family members.
 The processing time for these types of permits is usually quite long, but it varies depending on which country you are from.
 Generally one should expect around 12 months processing time.
+Updated processing times can be found on UDI’s website.

 Work immigration

 If you are a skilled worker or a seasonal worker and would like to work in Norway you would need this type of permit.
 These types of permits generally have less processing time with UDI.
+To obtain a skilled worker permit, then you need to be considered a skilled worker and the job needs to require a skilled worker competence.

 Appealing a decision